 - Provided for children who require additional support beyond that offered in a regular program.

-- Generally covers the costs of an Educational Assistant, therapy services, and specialized materials.
+- Generally covers the costs of Educational Assistant Support, therapy services, and specialized materials.

 - Requires that an Individualized Program Plan be developed each year the child accesses PUF.

 - Allows for children to be supported in a setting that best meets their educational needs.
-This is usually a Playschool or Kindergarten.
+This is usually a Playschool, Pre-Kindergarten or Kindergarten.